Automotive to China

 - Manufacturing of key automotive components and parts for new energy vehicles

-Besides, the development of new energy vehicles suggests opportunities in improving fuel efficiency, power battery research and development to make it safer, more reliable and lighter.
-The construction and technology of charging facilities are also needed to foster the development of EV infrastructure.
+The development of new energy vehicles suggests opportunities in improving fuel efficiency, power battery research and development to make vehicles safer, more reliable and lighter.
+The construction and technology of charging facilities is also needed to foster the development of EV infrastructure.